Skip to main content

 Extension numbers cannot be changed after creation.
 If you need a different number, delete the extension and create a new one.

-Resetting SIP Password
+Reset a SIP Password

 1. Open the extension details